Pericarditis (Inflammation of the Heart Membrane)

 What is pericarditis?

-Pericarditis is a relatively common heart condition – it is estimated to be the cause of five percent of visits to hospital emergency rooms for chest pain.
-It can affect people of all ages, but is most common in men between 20 and 50 years old.
+Pericarditis is a relatively common heart condition.
+It is estimated to be the cause of 5 percent of visits to hospital emergency rooms for chest pain.
+The condition can affect people of all ages, but is most common in men between 20 and 50 years old.

 The most common symptom of pericarditis is chest pain.
 This may develop suddenly and be experienced as a sharp, stabbing sensation behind the breastbone on the left side of the body.
 However, for some people there may be a constant, steady pain, or more of a dull ache or feeling of pressure.